by Alex Coutts, SVP, Head of Experience

 We all inherently know the emotional power music has on us – think of how the right song at the right time can transport you back to certain time or place – but the superpowers of sound are routinely glossed over.
 Sound is the first sense humans respond to – about 30 milliseconds faster than reaction times to visuals.
 And when used effectively, MMS research has proven sound to even shorten product learning curves by 28%.

 When sound is not a priority, the adverse effects on an end experience can be both immediate and real.
 Unpleasant noise has actually been linked with mental and physical stress, including anxiety, heightened blood pressure, and heart rate.

 We can all likely point to common experiences where sound detracts from an experience: the city subway, the loud buzzer on your washing machine, or that incessant beeping reminder to put your seatbelt on in your car.
 These types of grating, even unnecessary, sounds — sometimes called sonic trash — add no value to an interaction and can cause people to tune out or avoid an experience completely.

-Over the years, Made Music Studio has striven to unlock how sound can be a more consciously designed tool that product and industrial designers can use in support of the experiences they’re creating.
+Over the years, Made Music Studio has striven to unlock how the principles of sonic branding can be a more consciously designed tool that product and industrial designers can use in support of the experiences they’re creating.
 Through our research with Sentient Decision Science, we discovered that the subconscious emotional appeal of a sound is 86% correlated with our conscious desire to engage with or avoid an experience.
 Meaning any use of sound – strategic or not – will be affecting the actions of your users.